tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         there is a "context switch": which may happen due to :ref:`the-implicit-yield-rules <the-implicit-yield-rules>`,
         or by an
-        explicit call to :func:`fiber.yield`.
+        explicit call to :ref:`fiber.yield <fiber-yield>`.
 When the execution flow returns to the yielded procedure, the data set could have changed significantly.
         Iteration, resumed after a yield point, does not preserve the read view, but continues with the new content of the database.